Chancellor’s Emergency Operations Policy Group

 Chief of Staff, Office of the Chancellor

-Scope of responsibilities:
+Scope of Responsibilities: Heading link

-• Policy-level decisions
+• Policy-level decisions (curfew, evacuation order authorization)

-• Evaluate institutional effects
+• Evaluating institutional effects

-• Authorize suspension of programs
+• Authorizing suspension of classes and/or programs

-• Address legal issues
+• Addressing legal issues

 • Fiscal authorizations